Peak Sports Mailbag: Week 10

 Hello readers of The Peak sports section,

-Our Peak Sports Mailbag topic this week is tennis and our host is SFU Tennis Club president Bhalinder Oberoi.
+Our Peak Sports Mailbag topic this week is rowing and our host is SFU Rowing Club president Katinka Neumann.

-Question 1: What are the different tennis skills that are emphasized in singles and doubles tennis? – Chris
+Question 1: What is the most common injury in rowing? – Priya

-Answer: Singles and doubles tennis both draw on a similar skill set, but they emphasize certain aspects of this skillset.
-In singles, players usually focus on their groundstroke, which are shots that are mainly hit from the baseline.
-These shots are more common in singles because the player has to cover the whole court by themselves and must therefore stay back more often.
-The key goal for single players is to keep the ball deeper and higher in the court.
-In doubles, players usually keep their groundstrokes short and lower.
+Answer: The most common injuries in rowing are back injuries — specifically, injuries to the lower back.
+When rowing, you are engaged in a relatively uniform, repetitive pulling and pushing motion.
+If you don’t have the proper technique, it is very easy to strain the wrong part of your body.

-Players also focus a lot more on volleys, which are shots that are hit by the racquet before the ball bounces on the ground.
-Though the serve factors in both forms of gameplay, again, there are different elements to its usage.
-In singles, players tend to serve harder, which makes it difficult for the receiver to either attack or improvise on shot selection on the ball.
-In doubles, players don’t focus on a hard serve as much as they focus on switching between different strategies, depending on the strengths of the opponent.
+There are also two kinds of rowing: sweeping and sculling.
+When sculling, you use two oars and your body constantly moves back and forth.
+When sweeping, you only have one oar, and you need to add a twist from the back when moving forward.
+This twisting motion, combined with the force applied in every stroke, will negatively affect the back over time.
+Therefore, back injuries happen more frequently with sweepers as opposed to scullers — though both are likely to get some kind of back pain at some point.

 If you would like to participate in future editions of the Peak Sports Mailbag and be entered in a raffle for an end-of-semester prize, here’s what you can send to sports@the-peak.ca: